 Colorful, Sustainable, Delicious

 We are a Middletown, MD vegetable farm serving our neighbors and community.
-We nurture colorful, delicious vegetables using sustainable practices.
+We nurture colorful, delicious fruit, herbs, and vegetables using sustainable practices.

 We spent 2019 preparing the soil and getting the farm ready to be a good partner with mother nature.
 When we say "sustainable practices," we mean that we DON'T use chemicals to kill bugs or weeds.
 We DO use "good" plants and bugs to keep the "bad" plants and bugs away.
 We also use flowers to help bring in "good" bugs.